Compare Ethernet and T1

 T1, bonded T1, and DS3 access circuits remain viable choices for many network locations and applications.
 But, where it is available, Business Ethernet is a superior choice for symmetrical business-class bandwidth up to 135 Mbps.
 Business Ethernet shares the same business-class SLAs as a T1 line, but offers higher bandwidths at a lower cost, partially due to the efficiency of the technology.
 Unlike T1 lines, Ethernet uses Ethernet First Mile (EFM) bonding techniques, which provide for a more resilient service offering ensuring that if one loop in a bundle fails the remaining circuits will continue to function.
 Business Ethernet is also easier, faster, and less expensive to scale than a T1 line usually without a change required in equipment.

 Available nationwide, Ethernet’s previous drawback was availability.
-MegaPath operates the largest Ethernet over Copper network in the U.S with service available in the top 50 national markets.
+MegaPath offers extensive Ethernet over Copper coverage, with service in the top 50 national markets.
 Ethernet over Copper availability does have distance limitations from the Central Office (CO), while Ethernet over DS1 (EoDS1) provides the same speeds regardless of distance from CO.
 EoDS1 is not as readily available in all major markets, however its availability is quickly expanding.
 MegaPath also offers economical, asymmetrical Ethernet services which are ideal for businesses with locations that have much more intensive downstream than upstream bandwidth demands.

 The following table compares T1 and Bonded T1s with MegaPath’s symmetrical Ethernet services.